 Watch How to Make Chicken and Dumplings:

-If you love chicken-based comfort food dishes, these will be right up your alley:
+If you love chicken-based comfort food dishes, these recipes will be right up your alley:

 Homemade Chicken and Dumplings